HaiRyong/codeigniter-verot_net-upload-multi-image/README.md

-#Important:
+#Single upload (Important):

-If you need a SINGLE image upload do the modifications bellow:
+If you need a SINGLE image upload make the modifications bellow:

 in controllers/upload_images.php: